 |How volumes can be used in a VM||

-As with most “which is better” questions, the answer depends on your use case.
+As with most “which is better” questions, the answer depends on your use case, project details, and system environment.

-If you are simply trying to provide the ability to run traditional VMs to your Kubernetes users without adding additional configuration, KubeVirt might do the job — if your users are willing to learn the additional commands necessary to make use of it.
+If your Kubernetes users are interested in running traditional VMs, but you dont want to add additional configuration in Kubernetes, KubeVirt might do the job — if your users are willing to learn the additional commands needed to make use of it.

-On the other hand, if you want to treat your VMs identically to your non-VM pods, or particularly if you have a hard-core use-case such as NFV, you’ll need to use Virtlet instead.
+On the other hand, if you want to treat your VMs identically to your non-VM pods, or particularly if you have a hard-core use-case such as NFV, Virtlet is one of the better KubeVirt alternatives.